-Join David Powers for an in-depth discussion in this video Adding extra pages, part of Responsive Design with Bootstrap and Dreamweaver CC 2015.
+Join David Powers for an in-depth discussion in this video Adding extra pages, part of Dreamweaver CC 2015: Responsive Design with Bootstrap.

 - We've created a Bootstrap page in Dreamweaver CC2015.…What about an encore?…I don't intend to build a complete new page,…but I will show you how to add extra pages.…There's a cool new feature in the DOM panel…that allows you to copy elements to other pages.…Let's go to the File menu,…select New, then New Document,…document type HTML.…The framework is Bootstrap because we've been…working with Bootstrap.…This Use Existing radio button will be already selected.…